Updated: Dec 30, 2022

 Unfavorable work conditions

-An employer's decision to take an adverse employment action must have been significantly influenced by an employee's protected conduct.
+An employee's protected conduct must have significantly influenced an employer's decision to take an adverse employment action.
 Threats, demotions, terminations, coercions, and other retaliatory behavior are examples of adverse employment actions that may be considered retaliation.

 In addition, communications made in good faith that expose an inappropriate government action or alert others to significant risks to their health or safety are examples of protected activity.

 If you successfully prove retaliation, you can be eligible for extra damages, interest, double back pay, and reinstatement.
 In addition, punitive damages may be available in specific situations involving extreme misbehavior.